Cherokee Tribe of Northeast Alabama: Organization

+The CTNEAL is a member of the National Congress of American Indians, which lists Larry Smith of Pinson, Alabama, as their current principal chief.

 CTNEAL members identify as being of Cherokee descent.
 As members of a state-recognized tribe, CTNEAL individuals are eligible to participate in organizations such as the National Congress of American Indians.
 They can market their arts and crafts as being Native American or American Indian–made under the 1990 Indian Arts and Crafts Act but they are not eligible for federal benefits.

 The Eastern Band of Cherokee Indians and Cherokee Nation have listed the Cherokee Tribe of Northeast Alabama as a fraudulent group.

 Nonprofit

 In 1980, the Cherokees of Jackson County Cherokee Tribe of Northeast Alabama formed a 501(c)(3) nonprofit organization.

 Edna Fowler, based in Boaz, Alabama, was the registered agent as of 2018.

 The nonprofit legally changed names in 1983 and 1997.

-Name

 The tribe was formally known as Cherokees of Jackson County.
 Under the leadership of Dr. Lindy Martin, the group changed its name.
 As the tribe grew in membership, it changed its name to the Cherokee Tribe of Northeast Alabama to reflect a larger geographic area.